nicholaswile/Adaptive-UDP-TCP-Video-Streaming-with-CV-ML/README.md

 pip install -r requirements.txt
 ```

 To start livestreaming, open two terminals.
+If your webcam is turned on, turn it off.
 In the first terminal, run the following command to start the server that receives video frames:
 ```
 python receiver.py
 ```